HallaSurvivor/Blog/_posts/2022-05-10-diff-growth.md

     $\infty$-categories before we start.
 This lined up quite nicely with my conversations with Sarah about model categories.
 Sometimes you just get lucky!

+[^15]:
+    Of course, we could simply _remove_ `Pow` as a constructor, since we can simulate it using `Exp` and `Log`.
+It's not hard to show that the other binary operations _will_ let this proof go through, so we could have "covered our tracks" by acting like we never even considered `Pow`!

+    I thought it would make for a better narrative (and it might be more instructive) to go the asymptotic approach instead.
+Plus, it really is more hygenic to prove a result that doesn't depend on a particular choice of "basic" constructors.

 [1]: https://www.smbc-comics.com/
 [2]: https://xkcd.com/356/